 Segment Index and Level Assignment

 This is a follow-up on m50898 and on the discussions on the reflector regarding leva/ssix interpretation.

+See also the Defect Report and issue https://github.com/MPEGGroup/FileFormat/issues/12

 Context

 As identified in m50898 (also attached), section 3, we believe there is currently a contradiction between DASH and ISOBMFF interpretations of ssix and leva boxes.